Purpose

 Interns are not to engage in any activity that involves risk of harm, injury or illness.
 Interns are expected to observe and report only and are not to get physically involved in any arrest or confrontation.

-This position is non-paid.
 The intern must submit to a background check to include a criminal history and driving record.
 To complete this background check, the intern must provide, at minimum, their full name, current address, date of birth, and social security number.
 The intern must have a clean criminal history and a valid, current driver’s license.
 The intern must agree to and sign a confidentiality agreement, provide proof of private medical insurance coverage, and agree to indemnify the office regarding liability.

 Orientation